 In this post we’ll discuss the following:

-- And, what research has been done on its potential benefits
+• And, what research says about its potential benefits

 What Are Terpenes?